JacobMDavidson/JacobMDavidson.github.io/_posts/csharp/2015-08-01-coordinate-transformation.md

 ## Chosen Framework

 As an engineering firm, my wife's company runs everything on Windows systems.
-I chose to construct this application in C#.net to ensure compatibility with their existing systems, and to simplify installation.
+I chose to construct this application in C#.NET to ensure compatibility with their existing systems, and to simplify installation.
 The project used Git for version control with the main repository hosted on [GitHub](https://github.com/JacobMDavidson/Coordinate-Transformation/tree/master/CoordinateTransformation).

 ## Research

 Not having access to the source code, I had to research 2D coordinate transformation calculations using the least squares algorithm.
 I settled on the fifth edition of *Adjustment Computations - Spatial Data Analysis* by Charles D. Ghilani, as my algorithm source.
+Specifically, chapter 18 provided the necessary information to perform this calculation.

 The coordinate transformation calculations are matrix based.
 Instead of developing my own matrix calculations, I found a freely available [C# matric class](https://github.com/darkdragon-001/LightweightMatrixCSharp) written by [Ivan Kuckir](http://blog.ivank.net).
+This resource saved me a TON of time!

 ## The Solution